symfony/symfony-docs/reference/constraints/Regex.rst

         }

 Alternatively, you can set the `match`_ option to ``false`` in order to assert that a given string does *not* match.
-In the following example, you'll assert that the ``firstName`` field does not contain any numbers and give it a custom message:
+In the following example, you will assert that the ``firstName`` field does not contain any numbers and give it a custom message: